intangere/sorcery/README.md

 If this fails you can try `python3 path.py --optimize` which tries to reuse the data space
 instead of expanding the data space.

+If you want even shorter code you can try: `python3 path.py --use-swap-only` which avoids certain code paths that typically lead to longer code.

 ### Example
 Let's say we want to print out `h` so we set `full_goal ='h'` and run `path.py`.
 Output code path: